Elena Perlino © Michel Huneault

 In 2006 Perlino’s work on Nigerian sexual exploitation in Italy gets exhibited at the Rencontres Internationales de la Photographie Voies Off, Arles, France.

 Perlino carried out a seven-year project focusing on this topic.
 The United Nations Office on Drugs and crime has declared Nigeria among the eight countries with the highest human trafficking rates.
-Italy has an extensive sex industry based on trafficking from Africa, with around 80 percent of trafficked African women coming from the region of Benin City (Edo State, Nigeria).
+Italy has an extensive sex industry based on trafficking from western Africa.

-Her first book project was published by Schilt Publishing and André Frère Editions in 2014, with the generous support of the Open Society Foundations Grant.
+Perlino's first book project was published by Schilt Publishing and André Frère Editions in 2014, with the support of the Open Society Foundations Grant.
+Her book Maktoub was published by Cibele Edizioni in 2017, with the support of the Open Society Foundations Grant and lettera27.

 For all inquiries: email@example.com